Disclosure of your criminal record

 The current system

-- imprisonment between 30 months and 4 years is spent after 7 years; and
+- Imprisonment between 30 months and 4 years is spent after 7 years.

-- imprisonment over 4 years, the conviction is never spent.
+- In cases of imprisonment over 4 years, the conviction is never spent.

 In general terms, all the rehabilitation periods are halved for those aged under 18 at the time of conviction.
 This recognises that children who offend are often vulnerable and still maturing.

-There are still occasions when spent convictions have to be declared.
+There are still occasions when spent convictions must be declared.
 These primarily relate to sensitive areas such as work with children or vulnerable adults, the law and high-level financial positions.

-- imprisonment between 1 year and 4 years will be spent after 4 years; and
+- Imprisonment between 1 year and 4 years will be spent after 4 years.

 What difference will this make?

-More than half of employers have said that they would not employ someone with a criminal record.
-Currently, someone who committed a serious offence of theft 20 years ago, and who has not re-offended since, would have to declare that conviction.
-Under the new proposals, they may not have to.
+30% of employers have stated that they would automatically exclude a candidate who declared an unspent criminal conviction.
+Currently, someone who committed a serious offence of theft 20 years ago and who has not re-offended since would have to declare that conviction.
+Under the new proposals, they may not have to, which could improve offenders’ chances of securing employment.

 Is any other action being taken?

-A Prison Leaver Project was announced last year which aims to assist those leaving prison.
-The government says this will provide £20 million of funding to support local leadership and identify new ways of tackling re-offending.
+A Prison Leaver Project was announced last year, which aims to assist those leaving prison.
+The government says this will provide £20m of funding to support local leadership and identify new ways of tackling re-offending.

 How can we help?